moshix/zlinux/README.md

 Why Ubuntu 18.04
 ================

-As of March 2024, and as of Hyperion Hercules version 4.7, Ubuntu 18.04 is the newest version that can be IPLd on Hercules.
-If you attempt to upgrade an existing Ubuntu 18.04 install to version 20.04 or higher, it will fail on IPL.
+As of March 2024, and as of  Hercules version 4.7 (both Hercules Aethra and SDL Hyperion), Ubuntu 18.04 is the newest version that can be IPLd (i.e. booted) on the emulator.
+If you attempt to upgrade an existing Ubuntu 18.04 installation to version 20.04 or higher, it will fail during booting.

 By the same token, the newest version of CentOS (or RHEL) that will IPL on the current Hercules is CentOS 7, or ClefOS 7.